Trihanabi/words/README.md

 ### Goals
 1. Quickly generate a word dictionary with the number of occurrences from an English book. - Complete
 2. Generate a difficult word list - In progress
-3. Add python version - Not start - Not start
+3. Add python version - Not start

 ### Plan & Next steps
 - [x] 1.
 It can give an dictionary, this program can analysis dictionary word percentage of word.